proto-zero/CodeWars/README.md

 Example:

-list([ {name: 'Bart'}, {name: 'Lisa'}, {name: 'Maggie'} ])
-# returns 'Bart, Lisa & Maggie'
+list([ {name: 'Bart'}, {name: 'Lisa'}, {name: 'Maggie'} ]) returns 'Bart, Lisa & Maggie'

-list([ {name: 'Bart'}, {name: 'Lisa'} ])
-# returns 'Bart & Lisa'
+list([ {name: 'Bart'}, {name: 'Lisa'} ]) returns 'Bart & Lisa'

 list([ {name: 'Bart'} ])
-# returns 'Bart'
+returns 'Bart'

 list([])
-# returns ''
+returns ''

+## hello_name_or_world.rb

+Define a method hello that returns "Hello, Name!" to a given name, or says Hello, World! if name is not given (or passed as an empty String).

+Assuming that name is a String and it checks for user typos to return a name with a first capital letter (Xxxx).

+Examples:

+hello "john"   => "Hello, John!" hello "aliCE"  => "Hello, Alice!" hello          => "Hello, World!" # name not given hello ""       => "Hello, World!" # name is an empty String

 ## new_cashier.rb